Vikms95/js-top-battleship/_planning/structure.md

         - Will tell Gameboard if all their ships are sunk
         - Will tell Ship when to be placed
     -Ship-
-        - Will tell Gameboard where to place the Ships
+        - Will tell Gameboard where to place the Ships (getSquaresPlaced)
-        - Will tell Player if the Ship is sunk
+        - Will tell Player if the Ship is sunk (isSunk)

 #----------------------------------------------------------------#